 When you notice that your aging loved one is showing difficulty in their mobility, it could be a key indicator for them to meet with a physical therapist.
 This healthcare professional can work with your aging loved one so they can recover with their strength and improves on their balance and gait.

 Does your aging loved one needs further support and assistance at home?
-Our team at Helping Hands Healthcare is ready to help and serve them.
+Our team at Helping Hands Hale is ready to help and serve them.
 If you’re interested in this service, tap us for inquiries.